 - Use the Mood Mover to shake off any stress still sitting in your body (it takes 30 seconds and works brilliantly).

 - Process any residual thoughts about work by spending 5 minutes writing down all your to-do’s for tomorrow, and then everything you achieved today.
 How nice it is to finish the day actually feeling connected to what you’ve achieved?

-- Taking a 20 minute work at the end of your work day is a good go-to.
-Grab someone from the office or home and go walk.
+- Taking a 20 minute walk at the end of your work day is a good go-to.
+Grab someone from the office or home and go.
 If it means you’ll avoid some traffic and feel better for your drive home, walk before you leave.

 What about other stressed people?

 When it comes to looking out for signs of stress creep in others, noticing changes in their behaviour can be useful.
 If someone who is usually quite easy going is snapping people’s heads off or sounding overly anxious about a new deadline, ponder it.
 Is someone who is normally quite light-hearted and funny tending to be more serious or having regular a sense-of-humour failure?
 These changes can occur because even the most easy going of us can actually just get fed up with the amount of change or challenge they’re dealing with, but it’s worth having their wellbeing in the back of your mind.